icgc/icgc-get/README.md

 #### Packaging

-First run `sudo ip install -r ./requirements.txt` to ensure that all necessary packages have been installed.
+First run `sudo pip install -r ./requirements.txt` to ensure that all necessary packages have been installed.
 Then run:

 ```
 pyinstaller --clean icgc-get-data.spec